BlockchainCommons/GordianQRTool-iOS/README.md

 ## Status - Late Alpha

-` $projectname`  is currently under active development and in the late alpha testing phase.
+**QR Vault** is currently under active development and in the late alpha testing phase.
 It should not be used for production tasks until it has had further testing and auditing.

 ## Origin, Authors, Copyright & Licenses